SarvarKh/ofn-wiki/OS-X-Development-Environment-Setup.md

 That should be it for database setup!

 ## Step 11: Cloning the OFN GitHub Repository
-First you need to work out where on you hard drive the OFN project folder is going to live.
+First you need to work out where on your hard drive the OFN project folder is going to live.
 I usually put all of mine in `~/projects`, but it really doesn't matter all much, as long as you know where it is.

 If you don't already have a project folder use: